-She began her teaching career as a junior high teacher in Richmond, Utah and ended it teaching Sophomore English at Murray High School in Salt Lake City.
-However, her favorite assignment was a five year period at Logan High School teaching English, coaching debate and mock trial, and watching the antics of her own three children who were also students in the same school.
-In that five-year period, she coached, with her colleague Allison Dunn, three state championship teams and endured endless bus trips to tournaments across the state.
+Annette began her teaching career as a junior high teacher in Richmond, Utah and ended it teaching Sophomore English at Murray High School in Salt Lake City; however, her favorite assignment was a five year period at Logan High School teaching English and coaching debate and mock trial.
+In that five year period, she coached, with her colleague Allison Dunn, three state championship teams and endured endless bus trips to tournaments across Utah.

 Annette and her husband Charlie currently reside in Holladay, Utah.
 They are the parents of four above average children and enjoy four hilarious grandchildren from a safe distance.
 She blogs at annettehaws.com